brodieberger/SF6Scraper/README.md

 As of right now, this project is very unfinished.
 But you can try running it yourself, or click [here](https://github.com/user-attachments/assets/a1449e8f-551d-4486-a277-01d8601f21fc) for a demo!

+Note that if you are running it yourself, you will need to add a Capcom account email address and password, as the information on streetfighter.com cannot be accessed without an account linked to the game.